-- Rule Set ID The numeric ID of the rule set used to refer to the rule set from the Masking API. - · Name The name of the rule set. - Connector Name The name of the connector. - Source Type The specific type of ruleset.
+- Rule Set ID The numeric ID of the rule set used to refer to the rule set from the Masking API. - Name The name of the rule set. - Connector Name The name of the connector. - Source Type The specific type of ruleset.
 One of Database, Fixed Width, Delimited, JSON, XML, or DataSet - Metadata The type of rule set (Database type, File, or Mainframe). - Refresh/Save Refresh status of the rule set.
 Only applies to Database rule sets.
-See here157 for more details.
+See here158 for more details.

-157 https://delphixdocs.atlassian.net/wiki/spaces/CC/pages/8324329/Managing+rule+sets#Refreshing-a-rule-set
+158 https://delphixdocs.atlassian.net/wiki/spaces/CC/pages/8324329/Managing+rule+sets#Refreshing-a-rule-set

 - · Actions List of actions - Edit Edit the rule set.
 See more details below. - Duplicate Copy the rule set.
 See more details below. - Delete Delete the rule set.
 See more details below. - Refresh Refresh the rule set.
 This only applies to Database rule sets.
-See here158 for more details.
+See here159 for more details. - Verify Runs validation checks on ruleset.
+See here (see page 0) for more details.

 The rule sets on the screen can be filtered or sorted by the various informational fields by clicking on the respective field.
-More information on grid filtering and sorting can be found here (see page 237).
+More information on grid filtering and sorting can be found here (see page 240).